-A Content Delivery Platform reconciles silos and delivers the unified content experience you need.
-A CDP has the capacity to collect all your content in any format and from any source and centralize it all in a single knowledge hub.
+This is where Content Deliver Platforms or CDPs come in.
+A CDP delivers the unified content experience you need and ensures your users have access to the right information the first time, whenever they interact with your software products.
+This technology has the capacity to collect all your content in any format and from any source and centralize it all in a single knowledge hub.
 It can publish the relevant product and technical documentation to any digital channel, device, and application, in context with the users' needs and environment.
 It also removes the need for lengthy formatting for each endpoint.